-0123456789012345678901234567890 /aQ/bab/Qab-ababaababbabbba
+0123456789012345678901234567890 /aQ/b\ab/Qa\b\-ababaababbabbbba

 This gene is decoded to an expression tree (ET), as depicted in Figure 11.
-The decoding process is rather straightforward: the ET is constructed in a breadth-first order, while the gene is traversed sequentially.
+The decoding process is rather straightforward.
+The ET is constructed in a breadth-first order, while the gene is traversed sequentially.
 The expansion of the ET stops when all leaf nodes are terminal symbols.
 However, the most important issue in the decoding process is that only a part of the GEP gene is translated into an expression tree.
 This part is called an Open Reading Frame (ORF) and has variable length.
-An ORF starts always at position 0 and spans through to the position where the construction of the corresponding ET has finished.
+An ORF starts always at position 0 and spans through the position where the construction of the corresponding ET has finished.
 The rest of the GEP forms the non-coding region.

-Using such a representation of genes, it is obvious that GEP distinguishes the expression of genes, i.e. their phenotype, from their representation, i.e. their genotype.
+Using such a representation of genes, it is obvious that GEP distinguishes the expression of genes (phenotype), from their representation (genotype).
 Additionally, it succeeds in a rather simple and straightforward manner to couple the higher expression capabilities of expression trees and the effectiveness of the pure linear representation.

 Finally, GEP antibodies may contain multiple genes.
-In such a case, each gene is translated independently and they are finally combined by means of a linking function [6].
+In such a case, each gene is translated independently, and they are finally combined by means of a linking function [7].
 The structure of a multigene antibody is depicted in Figure 12.